teachbase/netologiest/README.md

 ## Usage

+#### Course

-Netologiest having only one resource at moment (Course).
+Netologiest having only one resource at moment.
+It is a course.
+And you can get list of courses

 To get a list of courses